Hugh Despenser the Younger: Political maneuverings

 Despenser became royal chamberlain in 1318.
 As a royal courtier, he manoeuvred into the affections of King Edward, displacing the previous favourite, Roger d'Amory.
-This came much to the dismay of the baronage as they saw him both taking their rightful places at court at best, and at worst being the new, worse Gaveston.
-By 1320 his greed was running free.
+This came much to the dismay of the baronage, who saw him as taking their rightful places at court at best; at worst, they feared him becoming another Piers Gaveston, a previous favorite of Edward's who notoriously influenced the king.
+By 1320, Despenser's greed was running free.
 He also supposedly vowed revenge on Roger Mortimer, because Mortimer's grandfather had killed his own.
 By 1321, he had earned many enemies in every stratum of society, from Queen Isabella in France, to the barons, to the common people.
 There was even a plot to kill Despenser by sticking his wax likeness with pins.

-Finally the barons took action against King Edward and, at the beseeching of Queen Isabella, forced Despenser and his father into exile in August 1321.
+Eventually, the barons took action against King Edward and, at the beseeching of Queen Isabella, forced Despenser and his father into exile in August 1321.
 However, Edward's intent to summon them back to England was no secret.
 The king rallied support after an attack against Isabella's party at Leeds Castle, an event possibly orchestrated.
 Early in the following year, with Mortimer's barons busy putting down uprisings in their lands, the Despensers were able to return.
 Edward, with the Despensers backing him once more, was able to crush the rebellion, securing first Mortimer's surrender and then that of the earl of Lancaster, who was subsequently executed.

 King Edward quickly reinstated Despenser as royal favourite.
 The period from the Despensers' return from exile until the end of Edward II's reign was a time of uncertainty in England.
 With the main baronial opposition leaderless and weak, having been defeated at the Battle of Boroughbridge, and Edward willing to let them do as they pleased, the Despensers were left unchecked.
 This maladministration caused hostile feeling for them and, by extension, Edward II.
 Ultimately, a year after his surrender and imprisonment, Mortimer escaped to France, where he began organizing a new rebellion.